Tour operators & travel agents

 Tourist Information & Booking Centers

 Are you in need of some assistance with tour bookings?
 Would like some safety advises about traveling in Iceland?
 Or just curious about our beautiful city?
-Here are information centers with staff members that are happy to help!
+Here are information & booking centers with staff members which are happy to help!

 Currency, Credit Cards & Banks